 - Letter(s) of Support from applicant’s Departmental Chair attesting to applicant’s qualifications, commitment to humanism, and the institution’s support of applicant’s project.

 - Statement that applicant is able to participate fully in the course as scheduled.

-Note: A past Gold Humanism Scholar at the HMI will serve as a mentor to the selected scholars in 2022-2023.
+Note: A past Gold Humanism Scholar at the HMI will serve as a mentor to the selected scholars.